There are lots of options available for you to listen to Classic Christianity teaching by Bob George via the website and audio MP3 files.

 - Once the file is downloaded, you will need to click on the file to uncompress and extract the MP3 audio files to be able to import and play them on your device.

-Note, some new car stereos, home stereos and portable CD/MP3 USB boombox players can play MP3 audio CDs as well as standard audio CDs directly.
+Note, many new car stereos, home stereos and portable CD/MP3 USB boombox players can play MP3 audio CDs as well as standard audio CDs directly.
 Refer to your owner’s manual for this information to see if your CD player can play these type of CD files.
-If you would like to play any of these files in a portable player, here is an Amazon link to very reasonably priced MP3 CD USB Players that are designed to play MP3 files from a USB flash drive or a MP3 disc.
+If you would like to play any of these files in a portable player, here is an Amazon link to very reasonably priced MP3 CD USB Players that are designed to play MP3 files from a USB flash drive or MP3 discs.

 Additional Information to Expand Your Listening Pleasure